 Dolby Atmos has been evolving quietly in the background for the past few years.
 I have been watching this take form to the point where it has now become a reality, currently being supported by Amazon Music HD and Tidal.
-Sony 360 Reality Audio (RA) is being supported exclusively by Deezer and both 3D immersive formats have releases from many celebrity artists participating from a wide variety of genres.
+And as of 6/21, Apple Music is NOW supporting Dolby Atmos with their Spacial Audio.
+Read More…

 Dolby Atmos has now become the new sought-after 3D immersive audio format.
 It offers a “one size fits all “mix, which enables 1 audio file / stream to be converted to any hardware source automatically so that it will detect whether the listener is using stereo, 3D binaural, headphones or 7.1.4 Dolby Atmos format (7 speakers, 1 sub and 4 ceiling speakers) and higher.
 With Dolby Atmos 3D immersive mixes, you are now able to listen to a mix and feel like you’re sitting right on stage with the band, or like you’re at a live concert, giving an entirely new audio experience!

 In May 2019, Dolby and Universal Music Group (UMG), the world leader in music-based entertainment, announced a landmark partnership to remix thousands of songs from their diverse list of artists and genres in Dolby Atmos.